UCL/research-computing-with-cpp/04cpp3/sec03Templates.md

 - Function Templates
 - Class Templates

 When a class or function template is used to instantiate an concrete class or function using a specific type, a new class or function definition is created for each type with which the template is instantiated.
-So unlike our inheritance based run-time polymorphism, where we have one function which can take multiple classes with overlapping definitions (defined by inheritance from a base class), now we use one piece of code two generate multiple separate functions (or classes), each of which accepts a different type.
+So unlike our inheritance based run-time polymorphism, where we have one function which can take multiple classes with overlapping definitions (defined by inheritance from a base class), now we use one piece of code to generate multiple separate functions (or classes), each of which accepts a different type.
 This is why the compiler must know all the types which are to be used in templated functions at compile time.
 This is sometimes known as "static polymorphism".

 ## Using Templates with Classes